 Truancy: Compulsory Attendance (Becca) Law

 The Compulsory School Attendance law of Washington State has clear expectations for students, parents, and school districts for student attendance and what to do if students become truant.
-A clear School Board Policy and District-wide procedures are in place.
+A clear School Board Attendance Policy and District-wide SPS Attendance Procedures are in place.
 Schools are required to :

 - Notify parents/guardians about the Compulsory Attendance Law in September.